 Poverty – We’re the 5th richest country in the world, capitalism is supposed to bring us untold wealth, and yet for some reason 13 million people (20% of the population) still live in poverty, including 2.3 million children.

 Food Banks – Again we’re the 5th richest country in the world, and yet charities report that they are having to set up more and more food banks as in our prosperous society ever-higher numbers of people can’t afford to eat.
 Last year no fewer than 500,000 people visited food banks.

 Unemployment – This has remained stubbornly high, and even during the ‘boom’ years before the 2008 financial crash, 1.5 million people were unable to find a job.
-It then rapidly rose to 2.7 million and even now, as we are being told the economy is growing again, there are still nearly 2.2 million people out of work.
+It then rapidly rose to 2.7 million and even now, as we are being told the economy is growing again, there are still over 1.6 million people out of work.

 The Banking Crisis – How can we all forget that in 2008 the financial sector, which is supposed to be such a great generator of wealth for all, led us into the worst economic crisis for 80 years, the results of which we are all still reeling from.
 And now, while the City gets back into business-as-usual, with another round of huge bonuses, the rest of society still undergoes austerity, and will for at least another 5 years apparently.

 Cost of Living: Top earners continue to enjoy above-inflation pay increases, which they justify by saying that in order to get the right people you have to pay a ‘market salary’; but at the same time ordinary people are told they will have to continue to endure below inflation pay-rises (and in some cases pay freezes or even pay-cuts) because Austerity is the price we all must pay for the economic crisis.
 We’re supposed to be ‘all in this together’, though quite clearly we aren’t.